khayo254/TWAKULA/README.md

 5. Submit a pull request to the main repository.

 ## Credits
-The TWAKULA app was developed by [khayo1998@gmail.com and matendecherej@gmail.com].
+The TWAKULA app was developed by [khayo1998@gmail.com and jeweldonah1@gmail.com].
 Credits to the creators of the libraries and frameworks used in the project.

 ## Support
-For any questions or issues, please contact [khayo1998@gmail.com].
+For any questions or issues, please contact [khayo1998@gmail.com] and [jeweldonah1@gmail.com].

 ---